MelanieLiendo/Delivery-website/README.md

 -customerController
-    -registerCustomer (if email not in use)
-    -updateCustomer (if email exists)
-    -removeCustomer (if customer exists)
+    -registerCustomer (if email not in use)     DONE -updateCustomer (if email exists)           NO FUNCIONA PORQUE NOS DEJA UPDATE MUCHAS VECES CON EL MISMO EMAIL -removeCustomer (if customer exists)     DONE  missing that email should be the one of the user logged in not an input

 -restaurantController
-    -registerRestaurant
+    -registerRestaurant      DONE
     -updateRestaurant
-    -removeRestaurant
+    -removeRestaurant       DONE missing that email should be the one of the restaurant logged in not an input

 -productController